Camp 100 (Camp W) Neys opened January 13, 1941 and closed on

 Section #1 Pic River Concession of Ontario.

-Risoners of War at Neys also worked for General Timber Company on the PIc River at
+Prisoners of War at Neys also worked for General Timber Company on the PIc River

 Japanese-Canadians worked for the Pigeon Timber Company on the little Pic River